Team Pinto

 53. Put an end to the use of moth balls.
 They may contain carcinogens.
 Clean silks and woolens should be stored in zip-top bags.
 Buy cedar chips from a pet store and wrap them in cheesecloth to build your own sachets; trash or refill when they lose their aroma.

-54. Keep office equipment out of the bedroom; copiers and printers can irritate the lungs.
+54. Keep office equipment out of the bedroom; copiers and printers can emit small amounts of VOCs from their inks that can irritate the lungs.

 To Consider in the Future